srid/haskell-flake/doc/basics/nix-rapid.md

 The goal of this document is to introduce you to Nix as quickly as possible while also preparing the motivated learner to dive deeper into [the whole Nix ecosystem][zero-to-nix].
 At the end of this introduction, you will be able to create a flake for building a package and providing a developer environment shell.

-If you are already experienced in purely functional programming, it is highly recommended to read [Nix - taming Unix with functional programming](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/) to gain a foundational perspective into Nix being purely functional but in the context of file system (as opposed to values store in memory).
+If you are already experienced in purely functional programming, it is highly recommended to read [Nix - taming Unix with functional programming](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/) to gain a foundational perspective into Nix being purely functional but in the context of file system (as opposed to values stored in memory).

 > Dolstra proposed that we can treat the file system in an operating system like memory in a running program, and equate package management to memory management